Nervosys/Botnix/docs/using/overlays.chapter.md

 ### Set overlays in Botnix or Nix expressions {#sec-overlays-argument}

-On a Botnix system the value of the `nixpkgs.overlays` option, if present, is passed to the system Nixpkgs directly as an argument.
+On a Botnix system the value of the `nixpkgs.overlays` option, if present, is passed to the system Botpkgs directly as an argument.
 Note that this does not affect the overlays for non-Botnix operations (e.g.  `nix-env`), which are [looked up](#sec-overlays-lookup) independently.

 The list of overlays can be passed explicitly when importing nixpkgs, for example `import <nixpkgs> { overlays = [ overlay1 overlay2 ]; }`.

 NOTE: DO NOT USE THIS in nixpkgs.
-Further overlays can be added by calling the `pkgs.extend` or `pkgs.appendOverlays`, although it is often preferable to avoid these functions, because they recompute the Nixpkgs fixpoint, which is somewhat expensive to do.
+Further overlays can be added by calling the `pkgs.extend` or `pkgs.appendOverlays`, although it is often preferable to avoid these functions, because they recompute the Botpkgs fixpoint, which is somewhat expensive to do.

 ### Install overlays via configuration lookup {#sec-overlays-lookup}

 The list of overlays is determined as follows.

-1. First, if an [`overlays` argument](#sec-overlays-argument) to the Nixpkgs function itself is given, then that is used and no path lookup will be performed.
+1. First, if an [`overlays` argument](#sec-overlays-argument) to the Botpkgs function itself is given, then that is used and no path lookup will be performed.

 2. Otherwise, if the Nix path entry `<nixpkgs-overlays>` exists, we look for overlays at that path, as described below.